Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Introduction

+where the constant depends on $V$ through its derivative up to order $3$ and the local domain $U$. \end{theorem}

-With the help of the kernel formula \eqref{rho_T_BRWP1} and assume that it can be computed accurately, we implement the following semi-implicit discretization with the stepsize $h>0$ of the score dynamic to sample from $\rho^*$:
+With the help of the kernel formula \eqref{rho_T_BRWP1} and assuming that it can be computed accurately, we implement the following semi-implicit discretization with the stepsize $h>0$ of the probability flow ODE to sample from $\rho^*$: